-python, protoc, software, how-to2 min read
+— python, protoc, software, how-to — 2 min read

-A while ago, I tried to figure out how to write a Python plugin for protoc, which is Google's official compiler for protobuf (aka Protocol Buffer).
+, which is Google's official compiler for protobuf (aka Protocol Buffer).
 Protocol Buffer is "Google's data interchange format" and it allows you to serialize structured data.
 My overall aim was to parse a set of Protocol Buffer definition (.proto) files and store the parsing results in JSON format (see protoc-gen-bq-schema for a real-life application of this idea).

 The official protobuf library supports automatic code generation for a limited number of use-cases and languages.
-Luckily, protoc can easily be extended to support custom parsing via plugins!
+Luckily, protoc

 From Google's docs: